Adult Day ProgramProvided By: Community Support Services

 The program is coordinated by experienced staff and volunteers who are on hand to ensure clients receive high quality support including activation such as games and

-activities, hobbies and crafts, exercise, discussion groups, sensory stimulation and social interactions such as musical guests and outings.
+activities, hobbies and crafts, exercises, discussion groups, sensory stimulation and social interactions such as musical guests and outings.

 Program activities, a hot lunch and nutritional snacks are included in the daily attendance fee, which is $19/person at all locations.